Argentine Navy: Naval Aviation

 The Naval Aviation Command (Comando de Aviación Naval, abbreviated COAN) is the naval aviation branch.
 Argentina is one of two South American countries to have operated two aircraft carriers.
 However, neither remain in service.
 During the Falkland's War, Argentine naval aviation employed the Dassault-Breguet Super Étendard fighter and its Exocet air-to-surface missiles being responsible for the destruction of both HMS Sheffield as well as the merchant vessel Atlantic Conveyor.
-The Super Etendard remains in the naval inventory, but in very small numbers with five refurbished aircraft having been delivered from France in 2019.
-However, these aircraft await the delivery of key spare parts and, as reported in June 2020, were not expected to be in operational service for a further two years.
-In early 2022, it was reported that the spare parts problem remained unresolved and the aircraft continued to be kept in storage.
+Efforts to upgrade and retain the Super Etendard in service were initially reported to have been abandoned in 2023 due to a combination of U.K. sanctions impacting the ability to obtain spare parts for the Martin Baker Mk.
+6 ejection seats and due France's inability to provide other spare parts for the aging aircraft.
+Five refurbished aircraft had been delivered from France in 2019.
+However, these aircraft have not been brought into service due to the spare parts problem.
+Subsequent to the report that that aircraft would not be brought into service, the Argentine Navy issued a statement that the process had not in fact been abandoned.
+In early 2024, it was reported that the Navy was still working to restore at least two of the aircraft to flying condition.
+However, as of mid-2025 an inability to obtain spare parts meant that the project to restore the aircraft to flying condition reportedly had been abandoned.